 In some camera models you may also have a PARTIAL metering mode (or you may have this but not SPOT metering) This works in the same way as SPOT metering, but the area of the scene it meters from is larger - up to 15%.
 So, if you find you don't have SPOT, you'll have this instead.

 So, which metering mode should you use?

 Although you might want to stick with evaluative to begin with – it’s a good all rounder and will work quite well in the majority of scenes - it will be better to move onto Spot Metering as this will give you a better “reading” and allow you to get your settings right much quicker.
 It will also allow you to be more creative in your shooting, for example creating a silhouette.
 For those reasons, when you are happier with manual mode and metering in general, I would suggest moving onto spot metering as your default metering mode.
 Although this may be also more difficult to use to begin with, the payoff is you rarely then need to make any big changes from when you take your test shot, as it will be very close from the start!
-As I said earlier, once you have a good understanding of how your camera is likely to react to certain scenes, you can absolutely switch back to evaluative from time to time!

 How to change your metering mode